 Calgary's Annual Spring Festivals

 As the city sheds the winter cold, locals are ready to step out of their Calgary townhomes and into Calgary's springtime festivals.
-As the snow melts away, the sunshine brings folks out of hibernation and gets them geared up for good times at these three annual events.
+As the snow melts away, the sunshine brings folks out of hibernation and gets them geared up for fun outdoor activities in Calgary at these three annual events.

 Festival of Animated Objects